 Does it hurt to get the implant removed?

 Just like when it’s put in, your arm gets numbed before the implant is taken out.
-But that’s the worst part and the whole thing usually only takes a couple minutes.
+But that’s often the worst part and the whole thing usually only takes a couple minutes.

 Want to learn more?